w3f/polkadot-spec/docs/sect-finality.md

 ###### Definition -def-num- Merkle Mountain Ranges root (MMR-root) {#defn-mmr-root}

-A `MMR` does not have a single `root` by design, as a conventional Merkle tree.
+An `MMR` does not have a single `root` by design, as a conventional Merkle tree.
 Every sub-tree has a separate sub-root, which we refer to as the `peak` of the sub-tree.
 Bagging the peaks is the process used for hashing the peaks in order to compute the `MMR-root`.
 It is important to define the order in which the peaks are hashed to ensure that a given sub-set of peaks will always derive a unique `MMR-root`.
 Here we state that peaks are merged from right to left and bagged via $hash(right, left)$.

-Therefore, given a MMR tree with n peaks ordered in decreasing order of height the `MMR-root` of the tree is calculated as follows.
+Therefore, given an MMR tree with n peaks ordered in decreasing order of height, the `MMR-root` of the tree is calculated as follows.

 $$
 \texttt{MMR root} = hash (p_1 + hash( p_2 + hash( p_3 +... + hash ( p_n-1 + p_n ))))